iSPIRT/depa-training/scenarios/brats/README.md

 export CONTRACT_SEQ_NO=15
 ```

 **Note:** The completion of this script's execution simply creates a CCR instance, and doesn't indicate whether training has completed or not.
 The training process might still be ongoing.
-Monitor the container logs to track progress until training is complete.
+Poll the container logs (see below) to track progress until training is complete.

-### 5\.
+### 6\.
 Monitor Container Logs

 Use the following commands to monitor the logs of the deployed containers.
 You might have to repeatedly poll this command to monitor the training progress: